matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 $ ./mo-service -cfg etc/cn-standalone-test.toml
 ```

-If in the `make config` or `make build` step, there is any timeout or downloading interrupted, please try to refresh your goproxy as following:
+If in the `make config` or `make build` step，there is any timeout or downloading interrupted，please try to refresh your goproxy as following：

 ```
 $ go env -w GOPROXY=<https://goproxy.cn,direct>
 ```

-While notified `"Server Listening on : 0.0.0.0:6001"` , it means your MatirxOne is started.
+While notified `"Server Listening on : 0.0.0.0:6001"`，it means your MatirxOne is started。

 ### 4. Access MatrixOne database

-To access MatrixOne, you need a MySQL client with this url: <https://dev.mysql.com/downloads/mysql>
+To access MatrixOne，you need a MySQL client with this url：<https://dev.mysql.com/downloads/mysql>
-After the MySQL client installation, you can use this command to access your MatrixOne locally in another CLI session.
+After the MySQL client installation，you can use this command to access your MatrixOne locally in another CLI session。

 ```
 $ mysql -P6001 -h127.0.0.1 -udump -p111
 ```

-When you are in mysql command line, you can start your MatrixOne experience.
-More details can be found in <http://doc.matrixorigin.cn>
+When you are in mysql command line，you can start your MatrixOne experience。More details can be found in <http://doc.matrixorigin.cn>

 ## Features Tasks

 ### 1. INSERT ...
 ON DUPLICATE KEY UPDATE Statement

-If you specify an `ON DUPLICATE KEY UPDATE` clause and a row to be inserted would cause a duplicate value in a `UNIQUE` index or `PRIMARY KEY` , an `UPDATE` of the old row occurs.
+If you specify an `ON DUPLICATE KEY UPDATE` clause and a row to be inserted would cause a duplicate value in a `UNIQUE` index or `PRIMARY KEY`，an `UPDATE` of the old row occurs。

 ```
 INSERT